 In this section, show the impact the problem has on business in lost productivity, revenues, waste, and other business metrics.
 Don't be afraid to get into the nitty-gritty, but try to avoid industry or technical jargon.
 This piece must speak to readers of various levels of technical knowledge.

-4. Product Design
+4. Illustrate the Product Design